openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

     todo: now it supports only JSValue, need to add full abstract support

-The field access expression *D.F*, where *D* is of type *DynamicObject*, is treated as an access to a property of the underlying object.
+The field access expression *D.F*, where *D* is of type *DynamicObject*, is handled as an access to a property of an underlying object.

 If the value of a field access is used, then it is wrapped in the instance of *DynamicObject*, since the actual type of the field is not known at compile